Equity Compensation: Stock Options, RSUs, and What They're Worth

 Phantom Stock and Stock Appreciation Rights (SARs)

 These equity alternatives don’t give actual ownership but pay cash equivalent to stock value appreciation.
 Phantom stock mimics real shares and pays out based on company value at specified events (like acquisition).
 SARs pay the increase in stock value between grant and exercise.
-Both avoid dilution and ownership complexity while still tying compensation to company performance, making them popular for international employees or complex corporate structures.
+Both are popular for international employees or complex corporate structures.

 Evaluating Equity Offers